Esther Martinez: Biography

 Martinez grew up in the Southwest.
 She was born in Ignacio, Colorado, where she lived with her parents; later, she lived with her grandparents in Ohkay Owingeh.
 Later in life, she would write:

 You who have grandparents to talk to are so lucky, because I treasure my grandparents and the things that I have learned from them.
 My grandfather was a storyteller.
 Indian people get their lessons from stories they were told as children.
 So a lot of our stories are learning experiences.

 Martinez attended the Santa Fe Indian School and the Albuquerque Indian School, graduating from the latter in 1930.

 "That she survived her years in boarding school and went on to help her community by perpetuating the language is a powerful statement," said her grandson, Matthew J. Martinez.
 "No matter the harsh conditions, she still carried that desire to hold on to her language and culture and document it and pass it on," said Martinez, who learned Tewa from her."

 As an adult, Esther Martinez would become one of the greatest champions in the fight to preserve the Tewa language.
 New Mexico's first lady, Barbara Richardson, said "She went on to almost single-handedly save the Tewa language."

 After graduation, she raised ten children and worked various cooking and cleaning jobs.
 In the mid-60s, while she was working at John F. Kennedy Middle School in Pueblo, she met a linguist, Randall Speirs, who asked for her help in documenting the Tewa language.
 She worked with him during the 1960s and 1970s to develop a Tewa language dictionary.
+Tewa is spoken amongst 6 pueblos in New Mexico: the Santa Clara Pueblo, San Ildefonso Pueblo, San Juan Pueblo, Nambe Pueblo, Pojoaque Pueblo, and the Tesuque Pueblo.
+The Hopi-Tewa are an additional Tewa speaking group, located in Arizona.

 From about 1974 to 1989, Martinez taught Tewa at Ohkay Owingeh.
 She translated the New Testament into Tewa, in association with Wycliffe Bible Translators.
 She also wrote a collection of stories, My Life In San Juan Pueblo: Stories of Esther Martinez, published by University of Illinois Press in 2004, which received the Elli Köngäs-Maranda Prize.

 Martinez received an honorary Bachelor of Arts in Early Childhood Education from Northern New Mexico College in 2006, where she worked with the Northern Pueblo Institute.
 She served as a traditional storyteller for the National Park Service.

 On September 16, 2006, Martinez was returning home from Washington, D.C., where she had been awarded a National Heritage Fellowship by the National Endowment for the Arts, at a banquet in the Great Hall of the Library of Congress.
 Near Española, New Mexico, the car in which she was riding was hit by another vehicle, whose driver had been drinking.
 Martinez was killed in the crash, which occurred only a few miles from her home.